paperless-ngx/paperless-ngx/docs/setup.rst

 4. Run the ``compile-frontend.sh`` script.
 This requires ``node`` and ``npm >= v15``.

-5. Follow steps 2 to 7 of :ref:`setup-docker_hub`.
+5. Follow steps 3 to 8 of :ref:`setup-docker_hub`.
 When asked to run
-    ``docker-compose up -d`` to start the containers, do
+    ``docker-compose pull`` to pull the image, do

     .. code:: shell-session

         $ docker-compose build

-    before that to build the image.
+    instead to build the image.

 .. _setup-bare_metal: